mrdvto/jobsites/README.md

 Why?
 Because your CRM is built for *accounts*, but the real world is built on *projects*.

 Right now, a major hospital or data center goes up in your territory.
-You’ve got General Contractors, five different Subcontractors, and your own internal teams—Rental, Machine Sales, Product Support, Power Systems—all swarming the exact same dirt.
+You’ve got General Contractors, five different Subcontractors, and your own internal teams (Rental, Machine Sales, Product Support, Power Systems) all swarming the exact same dirt.

 And what happens?
 *   Your rental reps hate the CRM, so they go rogue with spreadsheets and Google Maps.